Yasuo Mizui: Wall of Hope

-In 1985, during a project with Seita Onishi, a Japanese business man, and philanthropist, Mizui was keen on the actor James Dean.
-Together, they had a goal, to create a James Dean Center, which would be located in Cholame, in California in the United States, near the place of the fatal car accident of James Dean.Earlier year in 1981, Mizui had been created and placed chromium cenotaph for James Dean, commissioned by Onishi, near to the place his accident.
+In 1985, during a project with Seita Onishi, a Japanese businessman and philanthropist, Mizui became deeply interested in actor James Dean.
+Together, they set out to create the James Dean Center, which would be located in Cholame, California, near the site of Dean's fatal car accident.

+Earlier, in 1981, Mizui had created and placed a chromium cenotaph for James Dean, commissioned by Onishi, near the location of the accident.

-Mizui worked on James Dean Center project for three years, creating sketches and sculptures, as well as visiting the United States.
-Following a conflict of opinion with the owner of the proposed Center site, the project could not be fulfilled.
-Yet the "Wall of Hope" remains, a monumental sculpture (Limestone/13 x 4,50 x 1,20 m) dedicated to the memory of James Dean; this sculpture took three years for him to complete; it consists of 150 tons of stone extracted from the quarry of Lacoste, in the village where he lived.
-On one of the sides of the "Wall of Hope", he sculpted in stone the face of the film icon.
-"I said to myself, the three masterpieces of James Dean saved his fans from despair, the desperate walls open and give us the light of hope", the artist explains.
-The "Wall of Hope" was inaugurated in 2006, 51 years after the death of the actor, and, though not in California, it welcomes visitors to the garden, like an open-air museum, of Mizui, in Lacoste.
+Mizui worked on the James Dean Center project for three years, creating sketches and sculptures, as well as visiting the United States.
+However, due to a conflict of opinion with the owner of the proposed site, the project could not be completed.
+Despite this, the Wall of Hope remains—a monumental sculpture (Limestone, 13 x 4.5 x 1.2 m) dedicated to the memory of James Dean.
+This sculpture took Mizui three years to complete and consists of 150 tons of stone extracted from the quarry in Lacoste, the village where he lived.

+On one side of the Wall of Hope, Mizui sculpted the face of the film icon.
+As the artist explained, "I said to myself, the three masterpieces of James Dean saved his fans from despair.
+The desperate walls open and give us the light of hope."

+The Wall of Hope was inaugurated in 2006, 51 years after James Dean's death.
+Although not in California, it now welcomes visitors to the garden of Mizui's residence in Lacoste, serving as an open-air museum.